dextacy10-13/terraform-xsshunter/README.md

 # terraform-xsshunter
-Basic IaC orchestarte and provision environment for xsshunter to run on
+Basic IaC orchestrate and provision environment for xsshunter to run on

+# WIP